-On 28th October 2008, a group of about 20 to 30 protesters, the majority of whom are middle-aged men wearing formal suits appropriate for a commemoration ceremony, assemble in central Seoul nearby the U.S. embassy.
-While they gather on the street surrounded by the high rise buildings of downtown, they prominently carry a banner of about five meters in length with them that has the name of a woman, Yun Kŭm'i, written on it.
+On 28th October 2008, a group of about 30 protesters, the majority of whom are middle-aged men wearing formal suits appropriate for a commemoration ceremony, assemble in central Seoul near the U.S. embassy.
+While they gather on the street surrounded by the high rise buildings of downtown, some prominently carry a banner of about five meters in length that has the name of a woman, Yun Kŭm'i, written on it.
 Having belonged to a 26-year-old Korean sex worker who lived and died in Tongduch'ŏn, a camp town about 30 kilometers up North where she was killed by a U.S. soldier, that name no longer seems to draw large crowds into the streets.
 Kenneth Markle, Yun's murderer, was released from prison two years earlier and returned to the States, but the people who gather on this day in October display much enthusiasm for the cause nevertheless: several speeches are given, chants and slogans repeated, unification songs are sung.
 One peak of emotion is reached when a group of younger protesters brings a large poster to the forefront that shows the Korean peninsula in its divided form, with the entire Southern part covered by Stars and Stripes and the word U.S. Army written across the territory.
-In a common effort, they tear the poster to shreds and bring into visibility what lays underneath: a united Korea that is equipped with arms and feet which it uses to kick the Americans toward Japan.
-"Our People United", it says in Korean above the image of the peninsula, "Withdrawal of U.S. soldiers!" can be seen written below.

-This annual commemoration service has been held ever since Yun's death, not only marking the day of a murder but also a critical moment in a social struggle's history.
-By briefly revisiting the crucial events of 1992, I seek to explore in more detail how and why at the beginning of South Korea's history as a liberal democracy it happened that kiji'chon areas were turned into spaces of national interest.
+In a common effort, they tear the poster to shreds and bring into visibility what lies underneath: a united Korea that is equipped with arms and feet which it uses to kick the Americans toward Japan.
+"Our People United", it says in Korean above the image of the peninsula, "Withdrawal of U.S. soldiers!" can be seen written below.87 events of 1992, I seek to explore in more detail how and why at the beginning of South Korea's history as a liberal democracy it happened that kiji'chon areas were turned into spaces of national interest.
 Crucially, I will show how a process of structural amplification, triggered by the event of the murder, but also the outcome of longer-term nationalist-left contestations over the social mores in camp towns near U.S. bases, would now lead to the collective imagination of these marginalized realms on the outskirts of South Korea's social order as the very locations where U.S. domination touches ground.
 Incidentally, camp town women - i.e. the sex workers employed nearby the bases - and an older generation of former militarized sexual laborers commonly known as "Comfort Women" were both during the early 1990s increasingly cast as symbols of a nation under duress, which is why I shall briefly explore the commonalities and differences of these women's appropriation for the nation.